saginaev2001/DB3Project/README.md

 o	Database server: APACHE
 o	Database: Oracle

+Dataset description:
+All the 6 tables have 5000 columns each.
+There are 6 relations with different table attributes.

 During the process some changes can take place, because of dataset, while learning and team member’s choices and skills.